 - 300 g / 10 oz ziti or penne pasta (Note 1)

 - 1 tbsp olive oil

-- 1 onion (brown, white or yellow), finely chopped
+- 1 small onion (brown, white or yellow), finely chopped

-- 1½ tsp red pepper flakes OR ¾ tsp cayenne pepper (adjust to taste)
+- 1/2 tsp cayenne pepper OR 3/4 tsp chilli flakes (adjust to taste)

 - 2 tsp onion powder

 - Cook ziti for the recommended cooking time on the packet MINUS 2 minutes.
-(Note 5) Drain and transfer to baking dish.
+(Note 5) Drain, then return to pot.

 - Preheat oven to 180C/350F.

-- Heat oil in a large skillet over high heat.
+- Make Sauce: Heat oil in a large skillet over high heat.
 Add onion and garlic and cook for 2 minutes or until onion is translucent.

-- Add pork mince and cook, breaking it up as you go, until it turns from pink to white.
-Add Sausage Seasonings and cook for 2 minutes.
+- Add meat and cook, breaking it up as you go.
+When it is just cooked, add Seasonings and cook for 2 minutes.

 - Add passata, water, basil, oregano and sugar.
-Bring to simmer, reduce heat to medium and cook for 5 minutes.
+Bring to simmer, reduce heat to low and cook for 10 minutes.
 Adjust salt and pepper to taste (remember it gets spread across lots of pasta).

 - Toss Ziti with Sauce: Pour about 2 cups of sauce into the pot with the ziti.
 Toss.

 - Assemble: Spread ziti into baking dish.
 Dollop with ricotta.
 Pour over remaining sauce.
 Top with cheese and parmesan.

 - Bake: Cover loosely with foil.
 Bake 20 minutes.
 Remove foil, bake further 10 to 15 minutes until cheese is golden.

 - Serve: Sprinkle with parsley or basil if desired, then serve!

 What could possibly be so interesting that he’s not heavy breathing on the bowl of pasta?? 🤔